Skip to main content

 Christine Brennan

 Brennan earned undergraduate and master's degrees in journalism from Northwestern University.
 She is a member of the Ohio Women's Hall of Fame, Northwestern's Medill School of Journalism Hall of Achievement, Northwestern’s Athletic Hall of Fame and the Washington, D.C., Sports Hall of Fame.
 She has received honorary degrees from Tiffin (Ohio) University and the University of Toledo.
-She is a member of Northwestern's Board of Trustees and a national trustee at the University of Toledo.
+She is a member of Northwestern's Board of Trustees.

 Both the NCAA and the Women's Sports Foundation honored her during Title IX 40th anniversary celebrations in 2012.